-Teatro Paraguas Presents 6th Annual Day Of The Dead Community Celebration
+Teatro Paraguas Presents 6th Annual Day of The Dead Community Celebration

 Teatro Paraguas presents the 6th Annual El Día de los Muertos (The Day of the Dead) community celebration with an exciting line-up of live music, staged cuentos (folk-tales), a medley of songs, local dancers, poetry, and a short original comedy.

-The Aztec Dancers will open the ceremony; Two cuentos will be performed, the first directed by JoJo Sena de Tarnoff, entitled "Wait a Minute" (bilingual) by Yuyi Morales, adapted by Paola Martini, featuring the kids of TP's children's program; and the second, "Dona Sebastiana," featuring all ages, and directed by Argos MacCallum.
+The Aztec Dancers will open the ceremony; Two cuentos will be performed, the first directed by JoJo Sena de Tarnoff, entitled "Wait a Minute" (bilingual) by Yuyi Morales, adapted by Paola Martini, featuring the kids of TP's children's program; and the second, "Dona Sebastiana," featuring Paola Martini, Juliet Salazar, Carlos de la Torre, Armando Hernandez, Cristina Vigil, Emilia Martini, and Josephine Tincher, directed by Argos MacCallum.
 Armando Hernandez has written a short skit to be performed by TP's Young Adult Ensemble.

 Israel Haros Lopez's poetry & paintings will be featured at the celebration, and Carla Trinidad will offer calavera face painting to all ages.
-The Teatro Paraguas Orchestra will perform a medley of songs, accompanied by young dancers choreographed by Xochitl Ehrl.
+The Teatro Paraguas Orchestra will perform a medley of songs, including Skeleton, Chumbala, Cumbia de los Muertos, El Muerto Vivo, La Santa Cecilia, La Llorona, and Tumpas por Aqui.

+Dancer Lupita Salazar of Espanola will lead the TP Youth Ensemble in a modern and hip hop dance fusion.

+La Negra Tiene Tumbao will be performed with lead dancer, Juana Maria Nava, of the Dominican Republic, choreographed by Xóchitl Ehrl, debuting Paola Martini and our very own JoJo Sena de Tarnoff.

-At 5:00 pm, after the "kid friendly" celebration, Teatro Paraguas will present a staged reading of Volver Volver Volver, a play by New Mexico playwright Leonard Madrid.
+At 5:00 pm on Sunday, after the "kid friendly" celebration, Teatro Paraguas will present a staged reading of Volver Volver Volver, a play by New Mexico playwright Leonard Madrid.
 A young man who led a fast and reckless life is called back from the dead by an unknown bruja in Portales, and finds the inner peace which eluded him in life.

 Originally from Portales, Leonard Madrid is a playwright, director and actor who has studied theatre at Eastern new Mexico University and dramatic writing at UNM.
 He taught theatre at Central New Mexico Community College and in the Albuquerque Public Schools.
 He is a member of Blackout Theatre in Albuquerque.